phax/ph-diver/README.md

 Several repositories may be chained together for reading.
   E.g., first the local file system is queried for a resource - if the artefact is not found locally, another remote repository might be used instead.
   The local caching of remote resources is also supported, to limit the necessity for external access.

+## Table of Contents per Group ID and Artefact ID

+Since v1.0.1 a special "table of contents" is supported per Group ID and Artefact ID.
+It contains all the versions of that combination and allows for easy access of the latest version, without iterating any directory structure.
+The filename used is `toc-diver.xml` per default.

 # Maven usage